2019

 SuzanneL

-Suzanne is a Part II excited about all things NMR!
-Her project will include working on Seedless, the group's on-the-fly NMR pulse optimisation program, and eventually creating a pulse-optimised TOCSY/decoupling sequence.
+Suzanne was a Part II and is excited about all things NMR!
+She will soon start her Dphil at the Rosalind Franklin Institute in cooperation with the Baldwin group.
 When not at her desk, she can be found at the climbing gym, or knitting/crocheting her next fibre arts project.

 Petra joined as a Part II student, hoping to study tau aggregation inhibition interactions using NMR techniques, with a particular interest in the overall neurodegenerative disease space.
 Outside of the lab, Petra was previously part of the Oxford University Volleyball team, Oxford Thai Society president, and enjoys spending time cooking, exercising, and playing cards at the pub with her friends.